“For many walk of whom I have told you often, and now tell you even weeping, that they are the enemies of the cross of Christ.”

 Enemies of the cross allege they go to heaven without the cross.
 They belittle the work of Christ on the cross.
 They believe God is impressed by works.

-Truth and compassion must be held in tension.
+We must hold truth and compassion in tension.

 Do you balance principle and passion?
 Do you engage both passion and compassion at the same time?
 Is there balance in your life?
 Paul loved people so much he shed tears for them.
 No wonder he became the greatest missionary of his time.
 Do you love people beyond your immediate friends and family?
 The standard of this verse is transcending love.